JaydenMaalouf/JoystickPlugin/README.md

 JoystickPlugin isn't just a port — it's a full Unreal-native rework.
 Originally forked, this version was refactored with Unreal-first principles:

-- :brick: Uses UE Subsystems instead of ad-hoc architecture
+- :bricks: Uses UE Subsystems instead of ad-hoc architecture
 - :hammer_and_wrench: Exposes plugin features in Project Settings for easy customization
 - :earth_americas: Cross-platform (Windows/Linux) with minimal config